-With that said, we were pleasantly surprised by the durability of most toy cash registers.
-The most common material defects were sticky cash drawers, slow-moving conveyor belts, and absurdly noisy scanners.
+That said, we were pleasantly surprised by the durability of most toy cash registers.
+The most common defects we found were sticky cash drawers, slow-moving conveyor belts, and absurdly noisy scanners.

-Our top picks for the best toy cash register
+Our top picks for the best toy cash registers

-We also love the feel of the soft, over-sized buttons and large money slots.
-We’re confident that children of all ages will enjoy this fabulous toy.
+We also love the feel of the soft, oversized buttons and large money slots, so we’re confident that children of all ages will enjoy this fabulous toy.